Windows PuTTY Installer¶

 - Category - Terminal - Features and select Disable application keypad mode (enable numpad)

-- Save your configuration on Session page in to Default Settings with Save button.
+- Save your configuration in the Session - Basic options for your PuTTY section with the Save button.

 Pageant SSH Agent¶